Five Tips for Swifter Turn Times

-The appraisal profession is constantly evolving.
-Regularly, it seems, appraisers are asked to supply extra information or have steps added to their process.
-All to guarantee their client is presented with the best information available.
-In order to stay current with the always changing requirements, Good Appraisal Services, Inc. is continuously acquiring new tools and improving processes in order to increase efficiency so we can do more work for faster.
-Since Good Appraisal Services, Inc. knows that time is important to everyone, we've listed some tips you can do to accelerate the process whenever you order an appraisal from Good Appraisal Services, Inc..
+The appraisal profession is evolving constantly.
+On a regular basis, it seems, appraisers are asked to supply extra information or have steps added to their process.
+All of this is to guarantee their client is presented with the best information possible.
+In order to keep up with the continuously changing requirements, Good Appraisal Services, Inc. is continuously testing additional tools and improving processes in order to increase efficiency so we can do more work for our clients.
+Since Good Appraisal Services, Inc. knows that time is important to everyone, below are a few things you can do to speed up the process whenever you order an appraisal with Good Appraisal Services, Inc..

-- By ordering online, you automatically receive e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
-This is the single biggest time saver available to both of us!
-No longer do we have to re-key information from a fax, and nor will you wonder whether we got the order.
+- With online ordering, you automatically get e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
+Ordering online is the single biggest time saver available to both of us!
+We don't have to re-key information from a fax, and nor will you wonder whether the order was received.

-- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
+- There's nothing like being one number off on the street address to unnecessarily delay an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.
+Even a list of recent sales from the area is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-You're always free to contact us if you have any questions about your property or an assignment we're working on for you.
+You're always free to call us at if you have any questions about your property or an appraisal we're working on for you.

 - It's relatively easy to appraise a cookie-cutter home.
-What takes time is analyzing how elements unique to a property contribute to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-These are things we will find out on our own anyway, and knowing them as early as possible makes your report arrive more quickly.
+What takes time is analyzing how elements unique to a property add to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique features of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+While these are things that we will find out on our own, knowing them as soon as possible is likely to make your report arrive quicker.

-Hearing from you -- a person they've been working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely decrease the appraisal inspection time.
-Please feel free to point your clients to this website, where we have several pages of relevant information for homeowners and others about the appraisal process.
-They can even call us if they want to familiarize themselves with the staff and our services.
-Remind them it's in their interest to set the appointment quickly!
+Hearing from you -- someone they've been working with on their loan -- a little information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the time it takes to inspect a home.
+Please feel free to point your clients to this website, where we have several pages of useful information for homeowners as well as others describing the appraisal process.
+Have them call us if they want to familiarize themselves with our staff and services.
+And tell them it benefits them to set the appointment soon!

 - Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
 As we complete each important milestone in an assignment, that information can be viewed instantly online.
-There's no faster way to keep track of the status of your report.
+It's never been easier to keep track of your report's status.